Updated September 2019

 Before embarking on your mission, you can grab a couple drinks or snacks from the bar (though in our experience, the drinks were mediocre, at best).

-Games cost ₩10,000 and groups can range in size from 2-8 people.
+Games start at ₩44,000 and groups can range in size from 2-8 people.
 The more people you have the cheaper it gets per person.

-2. Cuddle dogs while you sip coffee
+3. Cuddle dogs while you sip coffee

 Cat cafes are undoubtedly the most popular, but if you’re allergic to felines (like I am), head instead to a dog cafe.
 The experience is just as the name suggests.
 You’ll enjoy your favorite beverage while reveling in the company of a myriad of furry friends.